openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 deleteBatch(keys: string[], callback: AsyncCallback&lt;void&gt;): void;

-Deletes KV pairs in batches from the KV store.
+Deletes KV pairs in batches from this KV store.
 This method uses an asynchronous callback to return the result.

 -   Parameters